-- Code for PCAclassify and PCAtest - Printouts of RCdata, RFdata, Tdata and the ROC curve plot.
-Mark the location of the NN classifier on this ROC curve. - Print $d_n$ (neutral(:,1)) and $d_f$ (nonface(:,1)), the distances from nonface/face space for the first face and nonface training images - What is the average cputime required by PCAclassify?
+- Code for PCAclassify and PCAtest - Explain why are we using a subset of all possible basis vectors to model the data and how is the recognition rate impacted by this decision - Prove that if we use all the basis vectors, a new image is equivalent to representing it as a linear combination of the training images. - Printouts of RCdata, RFdata, Tdata and the ROC curve plot.
+Mark the location of the NN classifier on this ROC curve. - Print d_n (neutral(:,1)) and d_f (nonface(:,1)), the distances from nonface/face space for the first face and nonface training images - What is the average cputime required by PCAclassify?

 (d) Face Detector: Write a function FaceDetect which scans PCAclassify across an input image and detects all of the up-right, frontal faces that it contains.
 You do not need to search over different orientations in the image.
 You will, however, need to consider different spatial scales (sizes) in doing detection.
 Thus the problem reduces to evaluating PCAclassify at all of the possible (x,y) positions that an appropriately-sized set of eigenimages can take in the input image.
 You can easily scale the eigenimages to the correct size using imresize.
 An ideal program would search over a range sizes and report all of the faces that it found.
 However, you may prefer to manually tune the detector size to the faces in the particular test images.
+To speed up the search you will want to implement a multi-resolution strategy.
+Search a low-res version of the input image and search the image at a higher resolution where a face is most likely to be present given the suggested output of the low-res search.

 Your program should accept a threshold and output a list of all of the locations at which faces were detected.

 Write a function FaceDisplay which takes the input image and the list of face locations produced by FaceDetect and draws boxes around all the detected faces.
-The following command draws a thick white box at the location (x, y):
+The following command draws a thick white box at the location (x,y):